placidmoon1/Learning-Programming-Langauges/Learning Java/ProTips.md

 ### The SOLID Principle

-The SOLID design principles denotes the five fundamental principles that every object-oriented language should abide.
+The SOLID design principles denotes the five fundamental principles that every object-oriented language based code should abide.

 - **S**ingle Responsibility Principle (SRP):